kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 I know … I said I’m sick of *Hello World* tutorials, but this won’t last very long.
 I’ll soon replace it with some valuable code.
 So stay with me.

-If you execute the command `gulp` this gulp task will output <samp>Hello Gulp!</samp> to the console.
+If you execute the command `gulp` this Gulp task will output <samp>Hello Gulp!</samp> to the console.

 I will speed up the pace a little bit from now on.